 When Should I Use "Et Al." in APA Style?

 The abbreviation "et al." (signifying "and others") is employed to condense APA format citations featuring three or more authors.
 The procedure involves including only the last name of the first author, followed by "et al.," a comma, and the publication year.
 For instance, (Taylor et al., 2018).
-If you doubt the appropriateness of use "et al." in APA style, you can order "write my paper for me" service from us and be calm.
+If you doubt the appropriateness of use "et al." in APA style, you can order "write my essay" service from us and be calm.

 How to Сite a Source with Multiple Authors in MLA Style?